 Millennials in the workplace is one of the most popular topics among employers across the world.
 This is not surprising as Millennials make the majority of today’s workforce.

-The Importance of Millennials in the Workplace
+The Rise of Millennials in the Workplace

 Millennials make the majority of today’s workforce.
 Moreover, according to the U.S. Bureau of Labor Statistics, they will make 75% of the US workforce by 2030.

 It is not easy to work with and engage Millennials in the workplace.
 Therefore, it is not surprising that there is a lot of talk and research about Millennials in the workplace.